jenkinsci/acceptance-test-harness/docs/CONTRIBUTING.md

 ### Click and wait

-When writing acceptance tests using Selenium it is common to click on an element and then run some other action on the resulting page.
+When writing acceptance tests using Selenium, it is common to click on an element that modifies the current page and then run some other action on the resulting page.
 Most of the time the page is updated really quick (specially if there is not a network request involved), but on slow infrastructure this can take some time so that the next test action after clicking could be checking on something which is not the expected.

 To avoid this, use the click and wait pattern: